johnsonjh/lzpack/README.md

 better compression results.

-It surely is not the smallest executable packer, nor the most technically impressive, but is freely licensed, extremely portable, and very compatible.
+It surely is not the smallest executable packer, nor the most technically impressive, but is freely licensed, portable (able to run on CP/M‑80 systems and modern machines with any operating system), and extremely compatible.

 ---